ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 `--public-ip-resolution-frequency` (duration):

-Frequency at which we resolve/update our public IP and renew NAT mappings, if applicable.
+Frequency at which this node resolves/updates its public IP and renew NAT mappings, if applicable.
 Default to 5 minutes.

 `--public-ip-resolution-service` (string):